yazz/VisualJS/README.md

 # Yazz Pilot
-## Serverless Framework
+## Self Service apps without the IT department

-Pilot is a tool to create and run serverless web based tools or micro services using a Javascript based syntax.
+Pilot is a tool to create and run internal web based tools or micro services.
 There is a demo at: https://yazz.com/app/homepage.html

 - Build apps in minutes with drag and drop interface and code business logic in Javascript